This post contains affiliate links. Read the full disclosure here.

 Cream Cheese: I don’t recommend using Daiya brand cream cheese as it tends to melt into the dough.
 If you’re looking for a dairy free or vegan option, then I suggest using Violife or another vegan cream cheese which has a coconut base.
 Depending what kind of cream cheese you use, the amount of time it takes to freeze the filling may vary.

-Powdered Sugar: If you are using regular (not vegan) cream cheese, add an extra Tablespoon of powdered sugar (4 Tablespoons total).
-It's firmer than vegan cream cheese so more icing sugar will make the filling softer.
+Powdered Sugar: If you are using vegan cream cheese, decrease the powdered sugar to 3 Tbsp (20g).
+It’s softer than regular cream cheese so less icing sugar will make the filling firmer.

 The calorie information provided for this recipe is an estimate.
 The accuracy of the calories listed is not guaranteed.